midnightntwrk/midnight-architecture/proposals/0005-transaction-structure-v1.md

 It's important to note that randomness is shares between caller and callee, and that the binding commitment must be embedded in *all* of the proofs.

+## Binding and replays

+Binding is a subtle issue with this transaction structure, as it is attempting to preserve the ability to merge multiple transaction together in many cases.

+At the core of binding is the binding randomness from ZSwap, which ensures that you must know how to factor the binding randomness (typically by having seen its components) to factor the transaction.
+This isn't strictly speaking *binding*, so much as it introduces non-malleability: As any non-trivial transaction has at least two parts, and these are both randomly masking of each other, no-one can factor the binding randomness except for the original creator, and as the ZSwap parts need to prove the correctness of the binding signature (and therefore knowledge of the binding randomness), and the `CriticalSection` parts bind to the rest of the critical section in the Fiat Shamir proof of knowledge of exponent, no-one but the original creator or any (partial) transaction can replace any part of it.

+*Observation:* This can be not-ideal for merging, as it might be that Alice wants to provide funding only for a specific type of contract call, but Bob first creates a partial transaction that meets this criterea, intercepts the fully funded version, and then can maul their own part.
+We probaby want to eventually add stronger non-malleability guarantees.

+Replayability appears a problem at first glance, however this is trivially not the case for transactions with ZSwap inputs, if these inputs can be guaranteed to be unique.
+They are guaranteed to be so if we are resistant to Faerie Gold attacks.

+*Observation:* We are not currently resistant to Faerie Gold attacks.
+We need to mitigate these to guarantee non-replayability.

 # Desired Result
 This proposal is to describe what should take place of the mocked shapes of transactions in multiple places, and should be taken as a tool to understanding